 The Chairman Mao Zedong Memorial Hall in Tiananmen Square is a reminder that this vast plain once staged momentous events.
 Admire its symmetry and its modern spin on traditional Chinese architecture, built on a base of red Sichuan granite.

 Dragon thrones, watch collections and Renaissance art are a fraction of the treasures of the Forbidden City.
 A quick tour of this maze-like palace complex takes 3 hours.
 It's unlikely that even its former residents managed to see each of the 8000 rooms.

 The National Centre of Performing Arts, or The Egg, is a colossal titanium pod that seems to float on its man-made lake.
 This futuristic dome stages traditional opera and world-class contemporary performances from touring orchestras.

 Discovering Beijing's hutongs.
 These alleyways were the city's arteries for centuries.
 Modernisation has led to their decline but many remain vital expressions of city life.
 Explore Yandaixie Street near the Back Lakes and shop at Nan Luogu Xiang.

-The hotel provides free airport shuttle bus service every 30 minutes with advance reservation by calling 010-5810 8114 / 156 0101 767 or sending email to email@example.com.
-Shuttle bus waiting area in the Airport: T1/T2: Gate No.3 on the first floor; T3: First floor gate No.5 (one floor below the arrival floor), on the 2nd lane.
+The hotel provides free airport shuttle bus service every 30 minutes with advance reservation by calling 010-5810 8114 / 156 0101 767 or sending email to firstname.lastname@example.org.
+Shuttle bus parking in the Airport: T2: Gate No.3 on the first floor; T3: Gate No.5 on the ground floor, on the 2nd lane.